Ainsley Rodriguez Shows Off Toned Physique In Bright Yellow Sports Bra And Striped Shorts

 Ainsley Rodriguez added a new full-body workout to her Instagram page on Wednesday, combining dumbbells and resistance bands for the at-home circuit.

-Dressed in a yellow sports bra and striped gray and black shorts, the Miami-based fitness model started her workout with a series of squats into bicep curls.
-For this exercise, she placed each end of a long yellow resistance band below each of her feet.
-She also wrapped the middle of the band around a dumbbell before lifting it towards her chest with a move that hinged at her elbows.
+Dressed in a yellow sports bra and striped gray-and-black shorts, the Miami-based fitness model started her workout with a series of squats into bicep curls.
+For this exercise, she placed each end of a long yellow resistance band below her feet.
+She also wrapped the middle of the band around a dumbbell before lifting it toward her chest with a move that hinged at her elbows.

-Next, she tackled a set of reverse lunges and upright rows.
+She tackled a set of reverse lunges and upright rows for the next workout.
 For this exercise, she placed the middle of her resistance band under one foot and looped each end over each of her dumbbells.
 Then she took a step back and bent both knees.
 After she returned her back foot back to its original position, she leaned forward and pulled her dumbbells upward, stretching her resistance band as she did so.

 Next came a set of shoulder presses into reverse lunges.
 She positioned one end of her resistance band under one foot and paced the other around a dumbbell which she raised to her shoulder.
-Next, she completed a reverse lunge.
+Then she completed a reverse lunge.
 When she stood up once more, she lifted her dumbbell to complete the overhead shoulder press.

 View this post on Instagram